ustart-dev/ustart/docs/docs/3rd-party-services.md

 title: 3rd party services
 ---

 This is a walkthrough of how to expose 3rd party services using uStart.
-We are going to use [The Star Wars API](https://swapi.co) to create a GraphQL wrapper.
+We are going to use [The Star Wars API](https://swapi.co) to create a GraphQL API.

+You are going to find how to retrieve single results, arrays of data and nested queries (even a three level one!).

 You can jump to the full example [here](https://github.com/ustart-dev/ustart-examples/tree/master/star-wars) or follow the step by step.